BEGINNERS GUIDE TO KETO | START AS YOU MEAN TO GO ON!

-In this blog we’re going to break it down for you into bite size pieces (after all we are talking food).
+In this Beginners Guide To Keto, we’re going to break it down for you into bite-size pieces...

 The goal is to feel full, nourished and to burn fat instead of glucose.

-Essentially your body will burn glucose first, decrease the glucose and your body becomes a fat burning machine.
+Your body will burn glucose first, decrease the glucose and your body becomes a fat-burning machine!

 On average individuals will have to eat 20 grams of carbs or less for this to happen and it takes about a week for your body to go into Ketosis, however as we are all so unique and wonderful some people can eat up to 50g and still be in Ketosis and others a little less, it’s a bit of an individual experiment.